Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 sudo dnf versionlock kernel                             // on CentOS
 ```

-**Kernel mode** and **User mode** are 2 distinct privilege levels in an OS that decides the level of access a program has on the system resources.
+**Kernel mode** and **User mode** are 2 distinct privilege levels in an OS that decide the level of access a program has on the system resources.
 Kernel mode has unrestricted access, it is used by the kernel and by some device drivers.
 User mode has limited access to system resources, and is used by all other applications.
 These applications can perform system calls that the kernel receives and executes for the application if it has the required permission.